svandenhout/EveryMarket/README.md

 BoodSchappenRuilApp
 ===================

-An application used to query ingredients in the neigbourhood, a user can register and put his food online for others to see.
+An application to query for ingredients in the neigbourhood, a user can register and put his ingredients online for others to see.
 You will find the ingredients you don't allways have but sometimes need for a dish.
 Ingredients like flour, sugar, herbs and vegetables.